-- · the success of competitive products; - regulatory actions with respect to our products or our competitors' products;
+- the success of competitive products; - regulatory actions with respect to our products or our competitors' products; - actual or anticipated changes in our growth rate relative to our competitors; - announcements by us or our competitors of significant acquisitions, strategic collaborations, joint ventures, collaborations or capital commitments; - results of preclinical studies and clinical trials of our product candidates or those of our competitors; - regulatory or legal developments in the United States and other countries; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - · the recruitment or departure of key personnel; - the level of expenses related to any of our product candidates or clinical development programs; - · developments with respect to our existing collaboration agreements and announcements of new collaboration agreements; - disputes, breaches and terminations of our manufacturing agreements, collaborations agreements or other important agreements; - the results of our efforts to in-license or acquire additional product candidates or products; - actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - variations in our financial results or those of companies that are perceived to be similar to us;

-- actual or anticipated changes in our growth rate relative to our competitors; - announcements by us or our competitors of significant acquisitions, strategic collaborations, joint ventures, collaborations or capital commitments; - · results of preclinical studies and clinical trials of our product candidates or those of our competitors; - regulatory or legal developments in the United States and other countries; - · developments or disputes concerning patent applications, issued patents or other proprietary rights; - · the recruitment or departure of key personnel; - · the level of expenses related to any of our product candidates or clinical development programs; - · developments with respect to our existing collaboration agreements and announcements of new collaboration agreements; - disputes, breaches and terminations of our manufacturing agreements, collaborations agreements or other important agreements; - the results of our efforts to in-license or acquire additional product candidates or products; - actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - variations in our financial results or those of companies that are perceived to be similar to us; - fluctuations in the valuation of companies perceived by investors to be comparable to us; - share price and volume fluctuations attributable to inconsistent trading volume levels of our shares; - announcement or expectation of additional financing efforts; - sales of our common stock by us, our insiders or our other stockholders; - changes in the structure of health care payment systems; - market conditions in the biotechnology sector; and - · general economic, industry and market conditions.
+- fluctuations in the valuation of companies perceived by investors to be comparable to us; - share price and volume fluctuations attributable to inconsistent trading volume levels of our shares; - announcement or expectation of additional financing efforts; - sales of our common stock by us, our insiders or our other stockholders; - changes in the structure of health care payment systems; - · market conditions in the biotechnology sector; and - general economic, industry and market conditions.

 In addition, the stock market in general, and the Nasdaq Global Select Market and biotechnology companies in particular, have experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of these companies.
 Broad market and industry factors may negatively affect the market price of our common stock, regardless of our actual operating performance.
+In the past, following periods of volatility in the overall market and the market price of a particular company's securities, securities class action litigation has often been instituted against these companies.
+We are currently subject to securities litigation, which is described in Item 3, "Legal Proceedings."
+This or any future securities litigation could result in substantial costs and a diversion of our management's attention and resources.
 The realization of any of the above risks or any of a broad range of other risks, including those described in this "Risk Factors" section, could have a dramatic and adverse impact on the market price of our common stock.